hughobrien/psu-constitution/README.md

 22. University Day – is 9am – 5pm on a Monday, Tuesday, Wednesday, Thursday or Friday during the semester, excluding University Holidays.

 ----

-# Schedules

-1. Membership rights
-2. Election Regulations
-3. Meeting Regulations
-4. Council and Executive Job descriptions and terms of office
-5. PSU Motion to C&S
-6. Memorandum of Understanding
-7. Commission of Arbitration
-8. Publications

 ## Schedule 1: Membership Rights